 Once I started to see what was possible, I could change the one thing that was sabotaging me and holding me back from seeing my abs.
 Yes — it’s true.
 You can’t outrun your fork!
 So, instead of focusing on what I couldn’t eat, I started to focus on the foods that made me feel good, gave me energy and brought me closer to my goals.
-I also realized that without a shift in my mindset, I wouldn’t have the belief or realization that was required to stay on track.
+Without a shift in my mindset, I knew I wouldn’t have the belief or realization that was required to stay on track.

 Can you relate to this?
 Do you have good intentions, yet somehow you seem to sabotage yourself?
 Please trust me when I say you’re not alone.

 Once you learn to let go of limiting beliefs and old programming, you will have a much easier time staying on track.
 So instead of saying, “I can’t eat that”, you will begin to say “I don’t want to eat that.”

 At the time of my own personal transformation, I was inspired by the images on the cover a fitness magazine.
 This prompted me to set an outrageous goal to step on stage in a fitness competition.
 I can remember I was highly addicted to sugar; particularly Swedish Berries and vanilla cake (with lots of icing!)
 However, I knew there would be no way I would reach my goal with these guilty pleasures in my life.